anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 In the Reference Model :cite:p:`refmodel`, the "Configuration and Lifecycle Management" chapter defines the functions of Configuration and Life Cycle Management (LCM).
-To operate and manage a scalable cloud, that minimizes operational costs, requires tools that incorporates systems for automated provisioning and deployment, and managing configurations that ensures the correctness and integrity of the deployed and configured systems.
+To operate and manage a scalable cloud, that minimises operational costs, requires tools that incorporates systems for automated provisioning and deployment, and managing configurations that ensures the correctness and integrity of the deployed and configured systems.